ibm-cloud-docs/CDN/dynamic-content-acceleration.md

 - With **`Respect header`** as **`ON`**, set the preventing caching headers in your origin, like **`Cache-Control: no-cache, no-store`**;
 - With **`Respect header`** as **`OFF`**, create a TTL with path to match your dynamic contents, and set the value as 0;

-In some cases, you may mix the static (e.g. Images, css, js etc) and dynamic assets under the same path, so you may need some assets to be cacheable.
+In some cases, you might mix the static (for example, Images, css, js) and dynamic assets under the same path, so you might need some assets to be cacheable.
 You can do with the following options:
 {: #caching-cache-content}

 - With **`Respect header`** as **`ON`**, set the caching headers in your origin, like **`Cache-Control:public, max-age=31536000`**;
-- With **`Respect header`** as **`OFF`**, create a TTL with path to match your static contents, and set the value as the desired caching time you want;
+- With **`Respect header`** as **`OFF`**, create a TTL with path to match your static contents, and set the value as the wanted caching time you want;